Minimal Distance of Propositional Models: Preliminaries

-We introduce the following slightly non-standard variation of $\AP$-reductions.
-We say that an optimization problem $\Pi_1$ \emph{$\AP$-Turing-reduces} to another optimization problem $\Pi_2$ if there is a polynomial-time oracle algorithm~$A$ and a constant~$\alpha$ such that on input~$x$ for~$\Pi_1$ \begin{compactitem}[$\bullet$] \item if all oracle calls with an input $x'$ for $\Pi_2$ are answered with a feasible solution~$y$ for $\Pi_2$ on input $x$, then $A$ outputs a feasible solution for $\Pi_1$ on $x$, and \item if for every call the oracle answers with an $r$-approximate solution, then $A$ computes a $(1+(r-1)\alpha + o(1))$ approximate solution for $\Pi_1$ on $x$. \end{compactitem} It is straightforward to check that $\AP$-Turing-reductions are transitive.
-Moreover, if $\Pi_1$ $\AP$-Turing-reduces to $\Pi_2$ with constant $\alpha$ and $\Pi_2$ has an $f(n)$-approximation algorithm, then there is an $\alpha f(n)$-approximation algorithm for $\Pi_1$.
+We also need a slightly non-standard variation of $\AP$-reductions.
+We say that an optimization problem $\Pcal$ \emph{$\AP$-Turing-reduces} to another optimization problem $\Qcal$ if there is a polynomial-time oracle algorithm~$A$ and a constant~$\alpha\geq 1$ such that for all $r>1$ on any input~$x$ for~$\Pcal$ \begin{compactitem}[$\bullet$] \item if all oracle calls with a $\Qcal$-instance~$x'$ are answered with a feasible $\Qcal$-solution~$y$ for~$x'$, then~$A$ outputs a feasible $\Pcal$-solution for~$x$, and \item if for every call the oracle answers with an $r$-approximate solution, then $A$ computes a $(1+(r-1)\alpha + \Lo(1))$-approximate solution for the $\Pcal$-instance~$x$. \end{compactitem} It is straightforward to check that $\AP$-Turing-reductions are transitive.
+Moreover, if $\Pcal$ $\AP$-Turing-reduces to $\Qcal$ with constant $\alpha$ and $\Qcal$ has an $r(n)$-approximation algorithm, then there is an $\alpha r(n)$-approximation algorithm for $\Pcal$.